 Highly skilled workers recruited from abroad may qualify for Luxembourg’s impatriate scheme.

-Up to the end of 2024, the scheme enabled foreign employees to benefit from a 50% tax exemption on 30% of their salary.
+From 2025, the scheme enabled foreign employees to benefit from a 50% tax exemption on their income, capped at €400,000.
+This benefit is available to qualifying workers for up to eight years.

 To qualify, expats must be tax residents and conduct work that isn’t replacing that of a local employee.
 They must also have a basic annual salary of at least €75,000.